 The need for innovation and progress does not come without a price.
 That price sometimes can be millions of dollars spent or countless man hours wasted on attacking a market without developing the proper strategy.
 The need to identify all the positives and possible pitfalls prior to execution is essential in determining whether a chosen strategic direction may live up to expected financial and operating results.
 Detailed and fact-based financial modeling tools are typically used to evaluate the expected performance of a given direction.

 An electric cooperative that had an aging communications network in support of grid operations recognized that it needed to upgrade its network in order to ensure reliable service to its members.
 Much of the communications equipment within the network was no longer supported by the vendor and spares for microwave tower locations were no longer available.
 The client determined that a network upgrade strategy had to be developed.

 While a full system replacement would solve the problem, the territory featured a significant amount of rural territory, suggesting a high degree of capital investment needed.
-Like most electric utilities, capital availability was scarce and hard decisions would need to be made in order to deploy limited capital.
+Like most electric utilities, capital availability was scarce and hard decisions would need to be made in order to allocate scarce capital resources.
 The client prided itself on delivering reliable service to its members, but affordability had to be taken into account.

 During the engagement, experts at The Shpigler Group evaluated network requirements and the key areas of system vulnerability.
 The team conducted extensive research on communications solutions available on the market and matched the suitability of each to the client’s service territory.
 Systems that showed promise were further evaluated through targeted interviews with utilities that had deployed the systems to validate claims related to performance and cost.